totalpaveinc/sqlite/README.md

 If you simply need the prebuilt binaries, take a look at our [sqlite-bin](https://github.com/totalpaveinc/sqlite-bin) repository.

 The individual SO libraries are provided for linking with other libraries.
 Applications should import the AAR / xcframework file.

+Note that the AAR files do not contain JNI.
+The AAR package is simply to ensure applications all use a single copy of SQLite.

 Android binaries are built using API 24.